globalpayments-samples/reporting-service/java/README.md

-# Java Card Payment Example
+# Global Payments Java Integration

-This example demonstrates card payment processing using Jakarta EE and the Global Payments SDK.
+A comprehensive Java implementation for Global Payments payment processing and transaction reporting using Jakarta EE and the Global Payments SDK.

 ## Requirements